 “If you so wish,” she felt roses bloom on her cheeks again.
 “Solan.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, UndeadLadybugWrite a Review